The Seljuk Han of Anatolia

 The stone of this han has a distinctive red tone, which adds an innate

 The ornament on the portal door has stylistic similarities to the Great Mosque of Divriği of 1180 and the Çifte Medrese in Kayseri of 1201.

 STATE OF CONSERVATION, CURRENT USAGE

 The han was badly ruined and the courtyard section had totally disappeared.
 Only the portal remained, a proud vestige of the long architectural tradition that it inaugurated.
-As of 2008, the han has undergone a total restoration that will be completed by the end of 2009.
+The han has been undergoing a restoration since 2008, with plans to turn it into a tourist venue.